OctopusDeploy/blog/blog/2022-02/eks-cluster-aws/index.md

 ![EKS Console](eks-console.png)

-- **Name:** give your cluster a name
+- **Name**: give your cluster a name
-- **Kubernetes Version:** - select the latest Kubernetes version
+- **Kubernetes Version**: select the latest Kubernetes version
-- **Cluster Service Role:** - re-use the service role created from the CLI cluster
+- **Cluster Service Role**: re-use the service role created from the CLI cluster

 Accept all other defaults to create your cluster.

-## Check Clusters
+## Check clusters

 Check the state of your two clusters by going to **EKS**, then **Clusters**.

 ![EKS Two Clusters](eks-two-clusters.png)

 Now that your clusters are live, you can perform operations on them, such as deploying an application or configuring resources.
-For this post, we'll delete them.
+For this example, we'll delete them.

 ## Deleting the clusters